JOCELYN MONSMA SELBY

 Tamara Newlands is a sexuality educator, speaker, consultant, Executive Director of eChildhood, and is currently studying in the field of holistic sexuality education.

 Tamara has a proven track record in developing and delivering school and parent education in her role as Sydney Programs Manager of Youth Wellbeing Project.

 Tamara’s corporate background is in international HR, Project Management, Business Management and Culture and Financial Services.
-Tamara’s expertise extends to human development, rites of passage, sexuality education, strategic planning, and successfully running her own coaching business for the past 7 years.
+Tamara’s expertise extends to human development, rites of passage, sexuality education, strategic planning, and successfully running her own coaching business.